Amazon's Bezos pays hefty price for Washington Post

 The deal could be one bright spot in an otherwise dour outlook for the newspaper industry, which faces declining advertising revenue and subscribers as people increasingly get their news online and on handheld devices.
 Over the past five years advertising revenue - still the major vein of revenue for most newspapers - fell by half to $22.3 billion.

-The New York Times Co (NYT.N), for example, faces many of the same headwinds as the Washington Post.
+The New York Times Co, for example, faces many of the same headwinds as the Washington Post.

 If the New York Times, which is controlled by the Ochs-Sulzberger family, were to decide to sell its flagship newspaper and demanded a similar premium as the Washington Post, it could be worth nearly $5 billion, based on the Reuters analysis.
 Currently, the New York Times Co's market value is $1.8 billion.